JMIBarth/tutorials/mcmc_robot/README.md

 --------

-You should see that the MCMC has difficulties reaching the center of the probability peak, because in order to get to the peak, it would first have to be in an accepted position 150 units away from it.
-As a result, the MCMC chain appears to from a ring from which states further outside are proposed but almost always rejected.
-After clicking the “**Run**” button several times, check the “**Stats**” for this MCMC chain.
-You might see that much less than 50% and 95% of the samples are now found within the 50% and 95% contours, respectively.
-Which would demonstrate that a flexible step size is crucial for proper MCMC behaviour.
+You should notice that the MCMC has difficulties reaching the center of the probability peak because it must first land in an accepted position 150 units away from it.
+Consequently, the chain appears to from a ring from which states further outside are proposed but almost always rejected.
+After clicking “**Run**” several times, check the “**Stats**” for this chain.
+You may find that much fewer than 50% and 95% of the samples fall within the 50% and 95% contours, highlighting the importance of flexible step sizes for proper MCMC behavior.

 <kbd>![](./img/mcmc_robot_004.png)</kbd>